 Exhaust Manifold Gasket

 A leak in the exhaust manifold gasket can result in a ticking noise similar to a musician’s metronome.
-This ticking noise is very obvious when the engine is cold.
+This noise is very obvious when the engine is cold.
 When one or more bolts around the manifold are broken, it creates a gap that allows the exhaust gasses to seep out around there.
 This causes a ticking sound, and possibly what you are hearing.

 A piston slap occurs when there is excessive sideways movement inside the cylinder.
 This happens when there is too much room for piston movement, creating a ticking sound.

 Excessive clearance on one piston in its cylinder creates a rattling and ticking sound when the skirt of the piston hits the cylinder wall.

 What can be the cause of rattling noises coming from the engine under load/acceleration?
 Let’s see.

 Ranger Rattling Noise During Acceleration

-If you hear a metal rattling noise coming from the engine, either from cold or when driving under operational temperature, then this section is for you.
+If you hear a metal rattling noise in the engine during various driving conditions, this section can help.

-The noise is reported by owners to be present under most driving conditions which include, idling, under acceleration, and when coasting with the foot off the accelerator pedal.
+The noise occurs during idling, acceleration, and coasting without the foot on the accelerator pedal.

 Those would include all rotational and breathing components like: